We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify mobile apps

-Shopify actually offers several different mobile apps, but the two most relevant for merchants are the ‘Shopify’ app and the ‘Shopify POS’ app.
+Shopify actually offers several different mobile apps, with the most relevant ones for merchants being the ‘Shopify’ app and the ‘Shopify POS’ app.

 The ‘Shopify’ app lets you add products, edit your store’s design and view basic stats.